amitkbiswas01/amitkbiswas01/README.md

 <img alt="dog-waiving-hand" src="dog.gif" width="75px" />

 <p align="left">
    Hello!
 I'm <strong>Amit Biswas</strong>, <em>Software Engineer</em> at <a href="https://www.welldev.io/">WellDev</a>, building front-end applications ranging from digital experience solutions to holistic management platforms, with Typescript, Nuxt and Drupal.
-Although a bit skeptical about humans and machines alike, I'm enthusiastic about working on ideas that have impacts!
+While focused on the front-end side of things, I'm enthusiastic about working on ideas that have impacts.
 You can find me here ↓
 </p>

 <div align="center">